Arc-Computer/arc-memory/docs/sdk/api_reference.md

         component_id: str,
         impact_types: Optional[List[str]] = None,
         max_depth: int = 3,
-        cache: bool = True
+        cache: bool = True,
+        callback: Optional[ProgressCallback] = None
-    ) -> List[ImpactAnalysisResult]:
+    ) -> List[ImpactResult]:
         """
         Analyze the potential impact of changes to a component.

+        This method identifies components that may be affected by changes to the specified component, based on historical co-change patterns and explicit dependencies in the knowledge graph.
+It helps predict the "blast radius" of changes, which is useful for planning refactoring efforts, assessing risk, and understanding the architecture of your codebase.

         Args:
-            component_id: ID of the component to analyze
+            component_id: The ID of the component to analyze.
+This can be a file, directory, module, or any other component in your codebase.
+Format should be "type:identifier", e.g., "file:src/auth/login.py".
-            impact_types: Optional list of impact types to include ("direct", "indirect", "potential")
+            impact_types: Types of impact to include in the analysis.
+Options are:
-            max_depth: Maximum depth to traverse in the graph
+                - "direct": Components that directly depend on or are depended upon by the target
+                - "indirect": Components connected through a chain of dependencies
+                - "potential": Components that historically changed together with the target If None, all impact types will be included.
+            max_depth: Maximum depth of indirect dependency analysis.
+Higher values will analyze more distant dependencies but may take longer.
+Values between 2-5 are recommended for most codebases.
-            cache: Whether to use the cache
+            cache: Whether to use cached results if available.
+When True (default), results are cached and retrieved from cache if a matching query exists.
+                Set to False to force a fresh query execution.
+            callback: Optional callback for progress reporting.
+If provided, it will be called at various stages of the analysis with progress updates.

         Returns:
-            List of ImpactAnalysisResult objects
+            A list of ImpactResult objects representing affected components.
+Each result includes the component ID, type, title, impact type, impact score (0-1), and the path of dependencies from the target component.
         """

     def get_entity_history(